-(If you are just here for the hat and have not made the blanket, you’ll want to learn the even berry stitch, watch clip below.)
+(If you are just here for the hat and have not made the blanket, you’ll want to learn the berry stitch, watch clip below.)

 Now before you get started, you do need to know what the back of this cute little hat looks like, and you’ll be using your tapestry needle to help get the rows at the joining part more even because they are worked in a spiral.
 Leave the tails a little long of the color sections and you can use it strategically!
 This is why I love yarn and crochet.
 It’s pretty forgiving and really you can make it look better if your stitches didn’t quite work out.

 Let’s get to the pattern!

-Size K hook, (Yes, this is a smaller hook size than what I used for the blanket, the hat was too floppy with the bigger hook, but you could go up one size to the L and the hat would be about a nine-month size with no adjustment to stitch counts.)
+Size K/6.5mm hook (you could go up one size to the L and the hat would be about a nine-month size with no adjustment to stitch counts)